Build-Week-Water-My-Plants-033/front-end/README.md

 # Desirable Features In Later Releases

-Ability to send push notifications
+* Ability to send push notifications
-User Subscriptions to unlock additional features Upload Images of your plants.
+* User Subscriptions to unlock additional features
+* Upload Images of your plants.
-What do the top 3 similar apps do for their users?
+* What do the top 3 similar apps do for their users?
-Research In Progress.
+* Research In Progress.
-Customizable features from desirable features.
+* Customizable features from desirable features.
-Ability to determine plant types.
+* Ability to determine plant types.

 # Frameworks - Libraries
-React, Redux
+ * React
-Styled components
+ * Styled components
-React Testing Library
+ * React Testing Library
-Postgres
+ * Postgres
-SQLite
+ * SQLite
-Vercel App
+ * Vercel App

 # Target Audience
 We aim to create this app to help plant enthusiasts and hobbyists maintain their plants 	and help gow their nursery.